davidgundry/MathsForCS/_course/descriptive-statistics/data-visualisation.md

 permalink: /course/data-visualisation/
 ---

-In this section we're going to learn about data visualisation.
+Charts make your data look fancy and also help you understand what your data is showing.
+In this video I introduce the most useful kinds of charts for your data.

 ## Eleven-minute video

-<iframe width="100%" height="400px" src="https://www.youtube-nocookie.com/embed/LF0D32SRReI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="100%" height="400px" src="https://www.youtube-nocookie.com/embed/F_lktophuQw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-You can also view this video [on YouTube](https://youtu.be/LF0D32SRReI)
+You can also view this video [on YouTube](https://youtu.be/F_lktophuQw)

 ---